DHANA5982/Analysis-of-Ecological-Data-on-Various-Species/README.md

 - [License](#license)

 ## Introduction
 This project investigates the ecological data of five species, analyzing their distributions and relationships across various land classes.
-The study includes summary statistics, winsorised means, correlation analysis, and hypothesis testing, along with linear regression models to predict the richness of these species.
+The study includes summary statistics, winsorized means, correlation analysis, and hypothesis testing, along with linear regression models to predict the richness of these species.

 ## Data
 The data consists of measurements for Bees, Hoverflies, Isopods, Ladybirds, and Grasshoppers & Crickets across different land classes in Wales and specific locations in Scotland.
 The dataset includes: